Bay Area UASI

 Continuing an exercise best practice

-During this 10th anniversary of Urban Shield, we take the opportunity to look back upon the progress the entire program has brought to the Bay Area and our global partners.
+During Urban Shield, we take the opportunity to look back upon the progress the entire program has brought to the Bay Area and our global partners.
 Notably, we see that the Yellow Command exercise has become a best practice which our local jurisdictions look forward to participating in each year.

 Yellow Command is the portion of Urban Shield that focuses on emergency management and the support that Emergency Operations Centers provide for effective response and recovery efforts in the field.
 Each year Yellow Command tests one aspect of the Bay Area’s Regional Catastrophic Planning efforts.
 It is an opportunity to work collaboratively with Federal, State, and Local agencies along with public and private sector partners.